(Log) Chiral de Rham complex and $A_n$-singular surfaces: Local coordinates

 We sometimes omit the vacuum vector when we write a Fourier coefficient acting on it (for example, write $\gamma_{-1}$ rather than $\gamma_{-1}\0$) if no confusion arises. \\ (2) We set

 and the vertex operation is induced by

-for $n>0$ where $\partial^n_z=\frac{1}{n!}\partial^n_z$. \\ (3) The translation operator is $T=L_{-1}$ where
+for $n>0$ where $\partial^{(n)}_z=\frac{1}{n!}\partial^n_z$. \\ (3) The translation operator is $T=L_{-1}$ where

-(4) ``$\operatorname{reg.}$'' in OPEs denotes some regular formal power series in $z$ and $w$.
-The regular terms do not contribute to the relation of endomorphisms, and so they are omitted in most cases.
+(4) ``$\operatorname{reg.}$'' in OPEs denotes some regular formal power series in $z-w$.
+The regular terms do not contribute to the relation of endomorphisms, and so they are usually omitted.
 In particular, the nontrivial relations are

 And we also have that